-What the Heck is Regenerative and What Does it Have to Do with Farming?
+What the Heck Is Regenerative Farming?

 So what is regenerative anyway?
-In biology, regeneration is defined as “the process of renewal, restoration, and growth that makes genomes, cells, organisms, and ecosystems resilient to natural fluctuations or events that cause disturbance or damage” (courtesy of Wikipedia).
+In biology, regeneration is defined as the process of renewal, restoration, and growth that makes genomes, cells, organisms, and ecosystems resilient to natural fluctuations or events that cause disturbance or damage (1).
 In other words, the capacity to weather a storm and come back anew is regenerative.

-First, what does being alive actually mean?
+Firstly, what does being alive actually mean?
 So far we know it includes:

 We are ‘alive’ until we are no longer engaged in this relationship.
 Until we can no longer act or respond to what is around us of our own volition.
-But even when we die--from some disturbance or damage--our bodies don’t just vanish into thin air.
+But even when we die—from some disturbance or damage—our bodies don’t just vanish into thin air.
 Nothing made of matter does.
-Rather, our remains become of service to the multi-layered complexity so that other forms of life can continue, or new forms of life can be created.
-Note: we are not making a claim as to who or what orchestrates this process.
+Rather, our remains become of service to the multilayered complexity so that other forms of life can continue, or new forms of life can be created.
+(Note: we are not making a claim as to who or what orchestrates this process.)

 We can break it down further to say, anyone or anything that is alive is designed and organized to regenerate.
 And when they can no longer regenerate themselves, their remaining form is used to regenerate other forms of life.
 We are alive to give new life within and beyond ourselves.
 That is what makes us regenerative.
 Make sense?